 Image – Swagelok

-All the aspects of needle valve are the same as a global valve except its size and pointed needle-like disk.
+All the aspects of a needle valve are the same as a global valve except its size and pointed needle-like disk.
 You can refer to a globe valve for more detail.

 Needle Valve Application